noyyyy/noyyyy/README.md

 Hi, this is  Noy, finance graduate with self-taught CS.
 I love open soure, chinese dance and new things in technology.

-Currently, work for [@Project Twelve](https://github.com/ProjectTwelve/) and do many side projects.

 Foucsing on Autonomous world